SVT-40: SVT-40

 With the removal of the SVT-38 from service, an improved design, the SVT-40, entered production.
-It was a more refined, lighter design incorporating a folding magazine release and lightening cuts.
-The hand guard was now of one-piece construction and the cleaning rod was housed under the barrel.
-Other changes were made to simplify manufacturing.
+It was a more refined, lighter design incorporating a folding magazine release and lightening cuts on the trigger guard.
+The lower hand guard was now of one-piece construction and the cleaning rod was housed under the barrel and had its design simplified.
+Other changes were made to simplify manufacturing, such as shrinking the muzzle brake and shortening the bayonet.
 Production of the improved version began in July 1940 at Tula and later at factories in Izhevsk and Podolsk.
 Production of the Mosin–Nagant M1891/30 bolt-action rifle continued, and it remained the standard-issue rifle to Red Army troops, with the SVT-40 more often issued to non-commissioned officers and elite units like the naval infantry.
 Since these factories already had experience manufacturing the SVT-38, output increased quickly and an estimated 70,000 SVT-40s were produced in 1940.

 By the time of Operation Barbarossa, the Axis invasion of the USSR in June 1941, the SVT-40 was already in widespread use by the Red Army.
 In a Soviet infantry division's table of organization and equipment, one-third of rifles were supposed to be SVTs, though in practice they seldom achieved this ratio.
 The first months of the war were disastrous for the Soviet Union; they lost hundreds of thousands of SVT-40s.
 To make up for this, the production of the Mosin–Nagant rifles was reintroduced.
 In contrast, the SVT was more difficult to manufacture, and troops with only rudimentary training had difficulty maintaining it.
 Submachine guns like the PPSh-41 had proven their value as simple, cheap, and effective weapons to supplement infantry firepower.
 This led to a gradual decline in SVT production.
 In 1941, over one million SVTs were produced but in 1942 Izhevsk arsenal was ordered to cease SVT production and switch back to the Mosin–Nagant 91/30.
 Only 264,000 SVTs were manufactured in 1942 and production continued to diminish until the order to cease production was finally given in January 1945.
 Total production of the SVT-38/40 was around 1,600,000 rifles, of which 51,710 were the SVT-40 sniper variant.